shyamr2897/EE-214/README.md

 Copy all the commands listed below and paste them into the terminal at once to compile all the .vhd files and run the testbenches.
 Note: The final testbench, that of the ALU, takes around 1 minute to run.
-To view the waveforms on gtkwave, use the command: gtkwave <path/to/file.vcd>

 ghdl -a EE224_Components.vhd